drexjj/sBITX-toolbox/README.md

 Windows Versions
 -----

-Click the links if you are looking for the Windows version of [sBITX Manager](https://github.com/drexjj/sBITX-toolbox/releases/tag/v2.0.3-sBITX-Manager) and [sBITX Scanner](https://github.com/drexjj/sBITX-toolbox/releases/tag/v1.0-sBITX-Scanner).
+Click the link if you are looking for the Windows version of sBITX Manager and sBITX Scanner  [Releases](https://github.com/drexjj/sBITX-toolbox/releases).

 -----